ccowens/trello-dump/README.md

 This **TrelloJobHunt.R** script demonstrates using the [**trelloR**](https://github.com/jchrom/trelloR) package to get useful information out of a Trello board and then collect it together in a table-like format.
 In this case, it's a board I use for job hunting.
 The script creates two files:

 -   An Excel XLSX file that can be used as a convenient activity overview or for further graphic or data processing
--   An RDS file (an R-specific format) that can be used for further processing in R. In this project, I use **TrelloJobHunt.Rmd**
+-   An RDS file (an R-specific format) that can be used for further processing in R. In this project, I use **TrelloJobHunt.Rmd** for this
 -   A CSV file that can be imported into an application that uses CSV for importing (like Salesforce or HubSpot)

 ```mermaid